Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Corded vs. Cordless Track Saws

-For almost all woodworkers the biggest question in hand tools is should I opt for cordless.
+For almost all woodworkers, the biggest question in hand tools is whether they should opt for cordless.

 And with track saws, the time has come to make the switch.
 While initially more expensive if you are not invested in Festool or Makita batteries, these saws are fully feature and power capable.